 - Capacity projects are based on the 2045 LRTP.
 Completed projects are removed from the list, projects that are scheduled for construction in the first three years are moved to the committed list, and new projects are placed at the end of the priorities list and ranked by cost of the funding set asides and construction projects. - Transportation System Management Projects are ranked based on TPO approved criteria.
-Projects were provided by the Florida Department of Transportation. - Transportation Alternatives Projects are ranked based on TPO approved criteria. - Public Transportation Related Projects are listed by potential grants and are furnished by the TPO's Public Transportation Staff in consultation with Bayway Staff. - Aviation Project Priorities are furnished by the Northwest Florida Beaches International Airport. - Port Project Priorities are provided by Port Panama City.
+Projects were provided by the Florida Department of Transportation. - Transportation Alternatives Projects are ranked based on TPO approved criteria. - Public Transportation Related Projects are listed by potential grants and are furnished by the TPO's Public Transportation Staff in consultation with Bayway Staff. - Aviation Project Priorities are furnished by the Northwest Florida Beaches International Airport. - Port Project Priorities are provided by Port Panama City. - SUN Trail Project Priorities were submitted by Bay County and the City of Panama City.

-The Capacity, Transportation System Management, and Transportation Alternatives Projects have separate Evaluation Criteria to rank projects.
-The Evaluation Criteria for these three categories are listed in Appendix A. However, the TPO has the final decision on how the Project Priorities are ranked.
+The Capacity, Transportation System Management, Transportation Alternatives, and SUN Trail Projects have separate Evaluation Criteria to rank projects.
+The Evaluation Criteria for these four categories are listed in Appendix A. However, the TPO has the final decision on how the Project Priorities are ranked.